A Traveller’s Guide to Earthquakes and Tsunamis in Niue

 If you are aware or even have a feeling that a tsunami might be close (perhaps due to an earthquake), get off and away from the reef immediately and get to higher ground.
 Do not wait for the siren.

-If the sirens go off and/or a warning is issued on the radio or TV, stay off the reef and away from coastal areas.
-Follow the evacuation signs and stay on high ground until the Niue Police advise that it is safe to return to lower ground.
+If the sirens go off and/or a warning is issued on the radio or TV, stay off the reef and get away from coastal areas.
+Follow the blue tsunami evacuation signs and stay on high ground until the Niue Police advise that it is safe to return to lower ground.
 You can also listen to the radio for further instructions.

 More About Safety, Earthquakes and Tsunamis in Niue

-That’s it for the guide to earthquakes and tsunamis in Niue.
 Now head over to The Complete Travel Guide to Niue and the 31 Tips for Travelling in Niue for even more trip-planning advice.

 Author